Below are quotations from a variety of Yoga texts.

 "To effect change in your life, the yogic prescription is to cycle repeatedly through the four stages of noticing, accepting, planning, and acting."

-"Learning to let go of resentments can change you - and perhaps alter the likelihood of your getting a pounding headache."
+"Learning to let go of resentments can change you."

 "Even in situations where you can't change the stress you can change your relationship with it.
 That's fundamentally where the shift needs to take place."